BarnyK/School-Schedule-REACT/README.md

 # School Planner

-Project is made of 2 Node.js applications: React frontend and express REST API server
+Project is made of 2 Node.js applications: React frontend and express REST API server.

+Data is persisted in a json file as per lecturers guidelines.

 ## How to run:

+### 0. Using docker-compose

+I've added dockerfiles so now running the project is as simple as downloading it and running

+`docker-compose up -d`

+in the project directory.

 ### 1. Using script